 |Mays Pawnbrokers||City Centre, 3 Exchange St, Manchester M2 7EA||0161 835 1744|

 |H&T Pawnbrokers||The Kiosk, 1-13 Angel Street, Sheffield S3 8LN||0114 276 9281|

 |Ramsdens Pawnbrokers||63 The Moor, Sheffield S1 4PF||0114 273 0118|

 What is a Pawnbroker?

 Pawnbrokers, also referred to as pawnshops, offer secured loans which allow you to use valuable personal items as collateral.
-While you can pawn many items, pawnshops often accept jewellery, gold, silver, antiques and any other valuable items as collateral.
+While you can pawn many items, pawnshops often accept items such as; jewellery, gold coins, silver, antiques and any other valuable items as collateral.
 So, if you are struggling to get approved for a loan or credit card, a pawnbroking service may be just the alternative you are looking for.

 How do Pawn Shops in the UK work?